 The proposed book is an attempt to address these lesions with multiple illustrations and detailed pertinent text.
 It is envisaged that the book should be a companion to a standard surgical pathology textbook and this should be accessible just at the fingertips via power of electronic media using internet.
 The targeted audience includes pathologist in Anatomic Pathology, in training or graduates.

 Jennifer Gordetsky, Hiroshi Miyamoto

 1st ed, 242 pages, $60 list, Self (2013)

 Posted December 31, 2014

-Listed under: GU/adrenal; Textbook chapters: Bladder, Kidney tumor, Penis and scrotum, Prostate gland and seminal vesicles, Testis and epididymis, Ureters, Urethra
+Listed under: GU/adrenal; Textbook chapters: Bladder & ureters, Kidney tumor, Penis & scrotum, Prostate gland and seminal vesicles, Testis & epididymis, Ureters, Urethra

 This book is a concise, easy to read guide for the beginning student of GU surgical pathology.
 It is specifically designed as a study tool for urology and pathology residents; for their in-service exams during residency and, more importantly, for their written board exam upon completion of residency.
 This book takes a case-based approach to diagnosing the most common benign and malignant urologic pathology.
 It focuses on the fundamental clinical, pathologic, and radiographic features for diagnosis as well as a brief, bullet-point description of the appropriate clinical management and outcomes.
 This book is full of high quality gross, microscopic, and radiographic images to create the best resource for the beginning student of GU pathology.